vimbssolutions/MultiRowGrid_Currency_Conversion/README.md

 This project is about how to develop an screen/form/webpage with grid view, where user can enter multi lines - Columns data at the same time and save them in data base using Python/DJango/SQLLight and other appropriate libraries.

+As a sample we developped code for foregien currency conversion. example record conversion rate from USD to EUR, USD to INR etc.

 unzil this code in your folder.

 run start.bat from windows explorer.